migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-05-18 Sat: Finished filling in the remainder cells for /chart ("whitepaper", "BTC bridge", and some of "ETH bridge").

 2024-05-17 Fri: Filled in "user guide", "whitepaper", "audit", "token symbol", "top contributor", "hacks/incidents" on /chart.
 Need to still complete "BTC bridge" and some of the "whitepapers" that I couldn't find.

 2024-05-16 Thu: Researched and added links for "Github", "docs", and "website" for /chart.
 Looked through existing charts and tables for dydx perpetual data on Dune to find the right asset for analyzing top traders and most profitable trades.